-Cochrane’s statutory plans guide planning and development in Cochrane.
-If the details of a proposed development do not fit current planning policies, an amendment may be necessary.
+Statutory plans guide planning and development in Cochrane.
+If you are proposing a development that does not align with current planning policies, you may need to request an amendment.

 - Land Use Bylaw

 - Municipal Development Plan

 - Intermunicipal Development Plan with Rocky View County

 - Area Structure Plans and Area Redevelopment Plans (see the Planning Documents page)

 If your project requires an amendment to a statutory plan, the general process is as follows:

 - Consult with Cochrane's Planning department.
 Staff can help provide guidance, walk you through the process, and make sure that an amendment is what you need.

 - Complete and submit a Statutory Plan Amendment Application and pay the application fee.